Workiva/react_testing_library/doc/migration_guides/component_interactions.md

 ### Migration Goal

-The goal of event simulation migrations are to move the test to more closely resemble how a user will interact with your UI.
+The goal of event simulation migrations is to make the test more closely resemble how a user will interact with your UI.
 The recommended way to do this is to use the `UserEvent` class because its methods simulate real-world sequences of different event types, as opposed to just dispatching a single event. `UserEvent`'s APIs are also descriptive to the user action that is being tested, as opposed to an event that is being triggered.
 For example, `UserEvent.hover` will emulate a user hovering a DOM node, triggering multiple mouse and pointer events.
 As a result, `UserEvent` may not have a one-to-one API for the events exposed in `Simulate`.

 Below is a table of `UserEvent` APIs and events that each one triggers.
 It should be used as a general reference, but the lists of events are not exact to what you may see in a test\*.